MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-findsensitiveinfo.md

     ![Initiate scan for the Azure Information Protection scanner](./media/scanner-scan-now.png)

     If this option is not available after selecting your profile, the scanner is not connected to Azure Information Protection.
-Review your configuration and Internet connectivity.
+Review your configuration and internet connectivity.

 3. There's only one small file to inspect, so this initial test scan will be very quick: